South Floridians swarm polls on first day of early voting

 Voters will need a valid photo identification card.

-“I feel better walking in, standing in line at 4 o’clock this morning,” Jackson said.
+“I feel better walking in, standing in line at 4 o’clock this morning,” said another early voter.
 “I got to walk in.
 I can’t send it in.
 My nerves would, I wouldn’t make it.
 I got to be there in person.”

+“I just think it’s more effective if we come out early and vote,” said another early voter.
+“The mail-in ballots should be for the elderly anyway.
+I’m strong enough to come out and stand in line.”

+“Everybody was very professional.
+Nobody touched your ballot at all, not even to help you scan it in,” said early voter Marsha Jackson.
+“She goes, ‘No I can’t touch it to scan it, you have to push it in yourself.’
+I go, ‘Okay,’ because we don’t want no mistakes.”

 Those who choose to mail in their votes have the option of tracking their ballots in line to make sure it is counted.
 If there is a problem, voters will have some time after election day to make it right.